nice-game-hints/zniw-adventure/Undercave/caverncrossed/leaving.md

 The boulder has blundered - what's left of this cave?

 # I've come to a crossroads.
-The path on the right ^[is a slow march towards a collectible pebble - nothing more.]
+The path on the right ^[is a slow march towards a collectible pebble - nothing more.
+You can move faster if you double-click on a spot you'd like to move to, though.]

 # I have taken the left path
 Ew, gross!
 What is that?

 # I thought you'd know!
 I do!
-It's a gross block of moss!
+It's a gross block of mixed dirt, rocks, and moss!
 Get rid of it?

 # How do I get rid of it?
-Surely you have something that would be good at digging through moss?
+Surely you have something sharp enough to dig through moss and dirt?

 # ...
 My big dinosaur hands?
 Well, realistically, yes - but this dinosaur doesn't like getting her hands dirty like that.